 5 - Gouda Cheese

-With its origins in the Netherlands, Gouda comes in various ages and textures, cementing its position as a flexible option for those who need a Gruyère alternative.
+With its origins in the Netherlands, Gouda comes in various ages and textures, cementing its position as a flexible option for those who need a Gruyère alternative (aged from a few weeks to over a year).
 Young Gouda is creamy and mild, while aged Gouda presents a deep and complex flavor akin to a Parmesan or a cheddar.

-Characteristics and Flavor Profile: Young Gouda is renowned for its creamy texture and mild flavor, excellent for sandwiches or salads.
+Characteristics and flavor: Young Gouda is known for its creamy texture and mild flavor, excellent for sandwiches or salads.
 Meanwhile, an aged Gouda becomes crumbly and complex, adding savory notes to your recipe.

 Andrew Gray is a seasoned food writer and blogger with a wealth of experience in the restaurant and catering industries.
 With a passion for all things delicious, Andrew has honed his culinary expertise through his work as a personal chef and caterer.